|Location:||Wellington - New Zealand|

 Ō pūmanawa - About you

-Please go to our careersite to view the role description
+Please go to our careers site to view the role description.

-Contact details for vacancy: If you have any questions regarding this role please get in touch with Rewi Newnham at firstname.lastname@example.org or+64 4 4635279.
+Contact Details for Vacancy: If you have any questions regarding this role please get in touch with Professor Louise Dixon, Acting Dean of Science at firstname.lastname@example.org.

 Click the apply now button at the base of the advert, follow the process to enter your contact details and add your CV in the online form.